bookiza/doccoli-jekyll/README.md

 # doccoli-jekyll

-The `doccoli-jekyll` is the Jekyll theme in use for documentation at [Bubblin Superbooks](https://bubblin.io/docs/).
-It is a particularly useful theme for products made by solo founders (developers) or a bootstrapped team with very limited resources.
+The `doccoli-jekyll` is the Jekyll theme in use for [documentation](https://bubblin.io/docs/) at Bubblin Superbooks.
+This theme is particularly useful for solo founders (developers) or small bootstrapped teams with very limited time and resources.

-Easily add a responsive "blog-like" implementation for product documentation on your website; something like say on the side of your rails app over a url like this:
+Tack a responsive "blog-like" implementation of SEO-optimized documentation onto your website; it will sit on a url like so, right next to your actual product or website:

 > https://example.com/docs/

-A tutorial on how to setup product documentation using the `doccoli-jekyll` theme alongside your rails app is printed [here](https://bubblin.io/blog/).
+A tutorial on how to set up documentation using the `doccoli-jekyll` theme alongside a rails app is available [here](https://bubblin.io/blog/).

 ![doccoli-jekyll theme preview](/screenshot.jpg)